-United States Attorney Brendan V. Johnson announced that a McLaughlin, South Dakota, man has been indicted by a federal grand jury for Assault with a Dangerous Weapon and Assault Resulting in Serious Bodily Injury.
+United States Attorney Brendan V. Johnson announced that a McLaughlin, South Dakota, man has been indicted by a federal grand jury.

-Justin Walking Elk, age 31, was indicted on April 15, 2014.
-He appeared before U.S. Magistrate Judge William D. Gerdes on May 1, 2014, and pled not guilty to the Indictment.
+Arnold Schott, age 79, was indicted on July 17, 2013, for Assault By Striking, Beating and Wounding.
+Schott appeared before U.S. Magistrate Judge William D. Gerdes on July 25, 2013, and pled not guilty to the Indictment.

-The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, 3 years of supervised release, and up to $200 to the Federal Crime Victims Fund.
+The maximum penalty upon conviction of the charge is 6 months imprisonment, a $5,000 fine, or both, up to 5 years of probation, and a $10 special assessment to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-The charge is merely an accusation and Walking Elk is presumed innocent until and unless proven guilty.
+The charges are merely accusations, and Schott is presumed innocent until and unless proven guilty.

 The investigation is being conducted by the Bureau of Indian Affairs, Standing Rock Agency.
-Assistant U.S. Attorney Troy R. Morley is prosecuting the case.
+Special Assistant U.S. Attorney Grant Walker is prosecuting the case.

-Walking Elk was released on bond pending trial.
+Schott was released on bond.
 A trial date has not been set.